What does 100% guaranteed mean?

 WWE LineupNo Lineup Available Yet!

-Todays WWE TicketsIf you can't make it today, we also have tickets for the WWE tomorrow at $43.
-Buy cheap Sunday tickets for the WWE at any time before they are sold out.
+Todays WWE TicketsRukkus has tickets for the WWE tonight starting as low as $70.
+Cheap tickets for the WWE on Saturday start at $43.
 You will always find cheap the WWE tickets everyday, up until the last minute before the the WWE game.

 WWE Ticket Prices